LikhithaAralimara/Spotify-Data-Analysis/README.md

 # Spotify-Data-Analysis
 Spotify Data Analysis Project

-# Spotify Music Data Analysis

-Welcome to the Spotify Music Data Analysis project! ,which provides a comprehensive exploration of Spotify music data, offering insights and visualizations on various aspects of music tracks.
+Welcome to the Spotify Data Analysis project! ,which provides a comprehensive exploration of Spotify music data, offering insights and visualizations on various aspects of music tracks.

 ## Overview